Lavlen/hangman/README.md

 # User Experience UX

 ### Hangman
 Hangman is a "guess the word" game where the player tries to guess a random word chosen by the program.
-The objective of the game is to guess the secret word within a limited number of attempts before a digital representation of the player is hung after a number of failed attempts or victory if the word is guessed before the allowed attempts are expired
+The objective of the game is to guess the secret word within a limited number of attempts before a digital representation of the player is hung after a number of failed attempts or victory if the word is guessed before the allowed attempts are expired.
+The primary purpose of the game is for entertaininment and developed for novices to expert system users are enjoy playing word games.

 <img src="https://github.com/Lavlen/hangman/blob/main/responsiveness/hangman_responsive.PNG" style="max-width:50%;">